 Presentations are designed specifically for the professional development needs of an audience.
-I conduct workshops at conferences, and present as part of district or school level professional development opportunities, as well as with various advocacy organizations.
+My presentations include keynotes, conferences and workshops, district or school level professional development opportunities, as well as with various advocacy organizations.

 Some of my most requested presentations include: